-Students explore changes within the world since 1750, examining developments and movements, the ideas that inspired them, and their short-term and long-term consequences for societies, systems and individuals.
-They analyse developments and/or movements in the modern world and both their short and long-term impacts.
-Students analyse the way in which societies in the modern world have been shaped by both internal and external forces and apply the skills of historical inquiry to examine sources and interpretations to develop and support their own views and arguments.
+Modern History is a HASS subject where students explore the changes within the world since 1750.
+They examine developments and movements, the ideas that inspired them, and the short- and long-term impacts.
+Students analyse the way in which modern societies have been shaped by internal and external forces, and apply the skills of historical inquiry to examine sources / interpretations, and develop their own views and arguments.